Travelling from Washington DC to London: what you need to know

 Baltimore/Wash International Thurgood Marshall Airport (BWI)

-You can lock in a ticket from Washington DC to London with a stop or two departing from Baltimore/Wash International Thurgood Marshall Airport (BWI).
-These are some of the most common stopovers between BWI and London:
+Reserve a ticket from Washington DC to London departing from Baltimore/Wash International Thurgood Marshall Airport (BWI) with one or more stops.
+Some popular stopovers between BWI and London are:

 Logan International Airport (BOS)

-From central Washington DC, BWI is around 40 kilometres away.
-It'll take you roughly 50 minutes to get there by car and 1 hour 30 minutes or so on public transport.
+From the centre of Washington DC, BWI is around 40 kilometres away.
+It takes roughly 50 minutes to get to the airport by car and 1 hour 30 minutes or so if you're on public transport.

 The on-time performance record of BWI is 77.13%.
-To put it simply, that's how frequently flights that depart this airport arrive at their final stop as planned.
+In simpler terms, that's how often flights that depart this airport arrive at their final stop as planned.

 Arriving in London